Improving audio latency using AES67 and the iQx console

 xNode Software and PTP clocking

-An AES67 network requires a different clocking mechanism than Livewire.
+An AES67 network requires a more accurate clocking mechanism than Livewire+.
 Specifically, IEEE1588-2008, known as PTPv2.
 It is different than the base IEEE1588 standard, often referred to as PTPv1.
 You will need to have a source of PTP on your network; if you already have xNodes providing Livewire clocking on the AoIP network, you won’t need any additional hardware to implement the PTP clock master.

 Telos Alliance xNodes are capable of generating a PTP/IEEE1588 ARB (Arbitrary) class 248 clock.
 Please ensure your xNode is running version 2.2.2 for this.
 If needed, the software can be found here: https://www.telosalliance.com/Axia/xNodes

-The xNode has the ability to generate a PTP clock and Livewire clock simultaneously and provide it to the rest of the network.
-This version of xNode can also slave to either a Livewire or a PTP clock.
-This is to preserve the function of any equipment operating in a native Livewire environment.
+The xNode can generate a PTP clock and Livewire clock simultaneously and provide it to the rest of the network or synchronize to either a Livewire or a PTP clock.
+Having both clock mechanisms preserves the function of any equipment operating in a native Livewire environment.

-To establish a PTP master and to maintain Livewire clock master, set this xNode to PTP/IEEE 1588 ARB clock class 248 + Livewire Primary master as shown here;
+To establish a Primary PTP clock and to maintain Livewire clock, set this xNode to PTP/IEEE 1588 ARB clock class 248 + Livewire Primary master as shown here;

 If there is already a PTP master on the network and if this xNode is handling AES67 audio, you’ll want to set the xNode to PTP/IEEE 1588 slave only.

-For Livewire master where there is no AES67 streams involved, the rules established throughout the course of Axia’s life-span apply and do not fit the scope of this paper and you may leave these set as Livewire Slave.
+For Livewire master where there is no AES67 streams involved, the rules established throughout the course of Axia’s life-span apply and do not fit the scope of this paper and you may leave these set as Livewire default priority of three (3).

 Adjusting the AES67 Link Offset

-This setting controls an audio packet offset and is used to account for small differences in the network transport.
-The units are in milliseconds and the default is “3.”
+This setting controls an audio packet offset and is used to account for small differences in network transport.
+The units are in milliseconds, and the default is “3.”
 To further decrease latency, this can be safely set to “2.”
 Don’t forget to apply your changes.

 Proper configuration of the xNode audio outputs (Destinations)